andreimerlescu/andreimerlescu/IDENTITY.md

 In the 80s I was born in Romania and spent 850 days identifying with the name of **Andrei** until December 27th 1990 when _Merle,_ my to-become adoptive father, would rename me to **Michael.**

 Not overnight.
 Of course not.
+It's as simple as 7 steps.
 Like a beast, you start with what is friendly...

+1. _Hey Andrei!_
+   - This is how I was greeted by Merle until I met Cindy.
+2. _Hey Andrei Michael!_
+   - This is how Merle's wife, Cindy addressed me.
+   - Cindy never went to Romania to get me like she did Chile for my adoptive sister.
-_Hey Andrei!
-Hey Andrei Michael!_ Do that for a few weeks.
-Then it became, _Hey Andrei Michael!
+3. Then it became, _Hey Andrei Michael!
 Hey Andrei Michael!_
+   - In order to introduce the name _Michael_, it was used constantly back and forth so it would be consistent.

-Then it became _Hey Andrei Michael!
+4. Then it became _Hey Andrei Michael!
 Hey Michael Andrei!_
+   - Then overnight the switch happened and it flipped upside down.
+Cindy no longer would say _Andrei_ first.

-Then it became _Hey Michael Andrei!_
+5. Then it became _Hey Michael Andrei!_
+   - This is what it was for many years.
+   - I remember by grandmother, Cindy's mother, using it until [she died](https://www.dignitymemorial.com/obituaries/old-town-me/martha-grant-5805008) in 2014.

-Then it became _Hey Michael!_
+6. Then it became _Hey Michael!_
+   - If I ever brought _Andrei_ up, there was a sit down about how `Andrei` was my _birth mother's child_ and **Michael** was _Cindy's child._

-**My name was programmed out of me.**
+7. Then, **my name was programmed out of me.**
+   - I learned that if I called myself **Michael** I would be betraying my adoption by _Cindy_ and that God chose to sacrifice _my life_ for her to have a son.

+_I voluntarily rejected the name **Andrei** because of this training.
+I was reduced to the rank of a beast because of the transaction called my adoption._ Why was America afraid of Andrei?
+Why did America need me to call myself Michael?
+Nobody in America has atoned for this. _Nobody._

 ## Michael